 Delete everything from the original link that begins with "pub?" and replace it with the word “embed” so it looks like this instead: https://docs.google.com/presentation/d/e/2PACX-1vSbaMdqLEgO0CjXPzEahfQm4mJIDhaGjU2waSy6DJz4m1hRXQNOBsRaoR74hYwH8s6atXylVla2ODM8/embed

 Copy the modified link.
 In your Space, open the Object picker.
 Identify the interactive object you wish to use, then click Embedded website.
 Paste the modified URL into the field.
 Save the changes and test that you can view the slides.

 You can embed Office 365 documents into Gather using the following process:

-1) Go to your OneDrive folder in your web browser. ( https://onedrive.live.com/ )
+- Open OneDrive in your file browser or in your web browser. ( https://onedrive.live.com/ )

-4) In the panel that appears on the right, copy the text in the 'Embed' box and paste it into a text editor.
+- In the panel that appears on the right, copy the text from the Embed field and paste it into a text editor.